McAlisterville, Pennsylvania

-McAlisterville is an unincorporated community and census-designated place (CDP) in Fayette Township, Juniata County, Pennsylvania, United States.
+McAlisterville is an unincorporated community and census-designated place (CDP) in Fayette Township, Pennsylvania, United States.
 The population was 971 at the 2010 census.

 Geography

 McAlisterville is located in northeastern Juniata County at (40.637602, -77.274102), in the center of Fayette Township.
 Pennsylvania Routes 35 and 235 pass through the center of town.
 PA 35 leads northeast 25 mi to Selinsgrove and southwest 8 mi to Mifflintown, the Juniata county seat, while PA 235 leads north over Shade Mountain 10 mi to Beaver Springs and south 7 mi to Thompsontown.

 According to the United States Census Bureau, the McAlisterville CDP has a total area of 4.5 km2, all land.
 The community is in the valley of Little Lost Creek, a westward-flowing tributary of Lost Creek, which in turn is a tributary of the Juniata River.